-Realizability of Deferred Tax Assets and Deferred Tax Liabilities Significant judgment is required in determining provision for in
+Realizability of Deferred Tax Assets and Deferred Tax Liabilities Significant judgment is required in determining provision for income taxes.

-Significant judgment is required in determining provision for income taxes.
 There are many transactions and calculations for which the ultimate tax determination is uncertain during the ordinary course of business.
-Where the final tax outcome of these matters is different from the amounts that were initially recorded, such differences will impact the income tax and deferred tax provisions in the period in which such determination is made.
+Where the final tax outcome of these matters is different from the amounts that were initially recorded, such differences will impact the income tax and deferred tax provisions in the period in which such

-• Fair Value of Financial Assets and Liabilities
+Fair Value of Financial Assets and Liabilities